15 Helpful Parenting Tips for Preschoolers

 This is a must!
 You must teach your little one to follow instructions and directions given to him.
 In preschool, your child will have to listen to his teacher and follow his instructions, so you must prepare him for the same.
 And you can do so by all by means of fun and games.

-Preschools offer various activities that require the use of objects such as pencil, crayon, scissors, wax or colour pencils.
+Preschools offer various activities that require the use of objects such as pencils, crayons, scissors, and wax or colour pencils.
 You can help your toddler how to handle them correctly by encouraging activities like drawing and painting.
 Depending on age, they can be taught how to write strokes of alphabets, numbers, etc.

-Your child needs to be independent and learn to do certain activities on his own when he starts going to a preschool.
+Your child needs to be independent and learn to do certain activities on his own when he starts going to preschool.
 At home, you will be there to wipe your toddler’s face or help him wash his hands after his mealtimes or playtime.
 But in preschool, he might have to do it all by himself.
-So you need to teach him a few things before he goes to preschool.
-Learning these little tasks will instil a sense of responsibility and independence in toddlers, which will help him in life.
+So, you need to teach him a few things before he goes to preschool.
+Learning these little tasks will instil a sense of responsibility and independence in toddlers, which will help them in life.
+You can start making them responsible and independent from home by staring with asking them to help you with house chores (3).

 Discipline should not be confused with strictness.
 Children tend to be stubborn if you are too strict with them.
-So you need to talk to your child in a friendly manner, and win his trust so that he can communicate with you without fear.
+So, you need to talk to your child in a friendly manner and win his trust so that he can communicate with you without fear.
 It will also help you to have a strong bond with your child.
+But it is also important to be clear and consistent with your child when you are disciplining them (4).

 Having said that, you can’t be too mellow as well!
 Try to find the right balance that is neither too strict nor too soft.
 Don’t put a blind eye to your child’s tantrums.
 Instead, direct him to do something else if he is throwing a tantrum over a specific thing.
 The best way is to identify the cause of such behaviour and address it.